DOG OR CAT AT HOME

 1. Pets pick up ticks outdoors and carry them inside

-Why Tick Exposure Still Happens Despite Prevention
+Why Exposure Still Happens Despite Tick Prevention

-Environmental factors also increase risk, including:
+Certain environmental features may also increase exposure risk, including:

-• Gardens, compost piles, and log piles
+• Gardens and compost piles

-• Bird feeders and stone walls
+• Log piles and stone walls

 • Outdoor play areas

-Clinical Takeaway
+Clinical Perspective and Takeaway

 1. Jones EH, Hinckley AF, Hook SA, et al. Pet ownership increases human risk of encountering ticks.
 Zoonoses Public Health.
 2017.